Inverted/tasbot_eyes/README.md

     * Replace the current random selection of the animations with a queue.
 When queue is empty create a new one.
 This would prevent having the same animation chosen multiple times in a row or the impression, that a certain animation is favoured (just because it gets picked repeatedly by the random generator)
-* Debate on if during a blink cycle (a period between the random animations), TASBot should use the same blink animation for all blinks or if that should stay random like it is right now.
+* Debate on, if during a blink cycle (a period between the random animations), TASBot should use the same blink animation for all blinks or if that should stay random like it is right now.
 This could further smooth out the appearance.
 * Argument to change the base frame
 * Loop argument for single frame mode